Bentley State Limousine: Description

 The State Limousines are equipped with flashing blue lights.
 The Scottish lion bonnet mascot is displayed here, as is the Royal Standard and shield for Scotland (royal visit to Perth, 2012).

 The Bentleys are used mostly on official engagements and are always escorted by a selection of marked and unmarked Royal Protection Squad vehicles, along with local police vehicles and motorcycle outriders.
 The motorcade usually includes a support vehicle to carry staff and aides, which was previously a silver VW Transporter minibus, until replaced by a black Mercedes V-Class in 2019.
 Both minibuses used the registration plate 1 KUV.

 The Queen also used the Bentleys at Sandringham House, and for travelling to and from Crathie Kirk when at Balmoral.
 Until her death in 2022, she typically used the Bentleys on the rare occasions that she travelled abroad, but also used other state cars or a vehicle provided by her hosts.

 Like all British state cars, the Bentleys have a mount on the roof for an illuminated coat of arms and a flag, which can be inserted from inside the vehicle.
 These usually feature the royal coat of arms and the Royal Standard respectively, although other symbols can be used for occasions such as a state visit.

-When carrying the Queen, the Bentley "Flying B" bonnet mascot was replaced, either by the Queen's personal English mascot of Saint George slaying the dragon (made by the artist Edward Seago) or, in Scotland, by a single standing lion.
+When carrying the Monarch, the Bentley "Flying B" bonnet mascot was replaced, either by the Monarch's personal English mascot of Saint George slaying the dragon (made by the artist Edward Seago) or, in Scotland, by a single standing lion.

 The Bentleys are equipped with flashing blue lights, two within the radiator grille and two mounted on the front bumper.
 The State Limousines neither have nor require number plates.
 The Bentleys are painted claret and black, in keeping with all British state vehicles.

 In January 2009, it was announced that the Bentley State Limousines would both be converted to run on biofuel.

 The vehicle was showcased at the 2013 Coronation Festival in Buckingham Palace Gardens.

 The two limousines are said to be valued at £10 million each.